nlevchuk/merchant-disbursements/README.md

 ### Which language to use?
 Ruby or JavaScript?

-I used JS for the past 4 years but current position requires Ruby.
-So I decided to revise my knowledge
+I have been using JS for the past 4 years but current position requires Ruby.
+So I decided to revise my knowledge about it

 ### Does the amount value should be persisted as a single column (floating point type) or as two columns (cents and currency)?

-I used two columns for two reasons:
+I used two columns for the two reasons:
 - There are rounding errors when working with floating point numbers.
 So I persisted amount column in cents (Integer type)
 - I used `Money` gem which provides methods to work with monetary values and it requires two columns (cents and currency)